Protestantism: Pre-Reformation

 In the 1370s, Oxford theologian and priest John Wycliffe—later dubbed the "Morning Star of Reformation"—started his activity as an English reformer.
-He rejected papal authority over secular power, translated the Bible into vernacular English, and preached anticlerical and biblically centred reforms.
-His rejection of a real divine presence in the elements of the Eucharist foreshadowed Huldrych Zwingli’s similar ideas in the 16th century.
-Wycliffe’s admirers came to be known as “Lollards”.
+He rejected papal authority over secular power (in that any person in mortal sin lost their authority and should be resisted: a priest with possessions, such as a pope, was in such grave sin), may have translated the Bible into vernacular English, and preached anticlerical and biblically centred reforms.
+His rejection of a real divine presence in the elements of the Eucharist foreshadowed Huldrych Zwingli's similar ideas in the 16th century.
+Wycliffe's admirers came to be known as "Lollards".

 Beginning in the first decade of the 15th century, Jan Hus—a Catholic priest, Czech reformist and professor—influenced by John Wycliffe's writings, founded the Hussite movement.
 He strongly advocated his reformist Bohemian religious denomination.
 He was excommunicated and burned at the stake in Constance, Bishopric of Constance, in 1415 by secular authorities for unrepentant and persistent heresy.
 After his execution, a revolt erupted.
 Hussites defeated five continuous crusades proclaimed against them by the Pope.

 Later theological disputes caused a split within the Hussite movement.
 Utraquists maintained that both the bread and the wine should be administered to the people during the Eucharist.
 Another major faction were the Taborites, who opposed the Utraquists in the Battle of Lipany during the Hussite Wars.
 There were two separate parties among the Hussites: moderate and radical movements.
 Other smaller regional Hussite branches in Bohemia included Adamites, Orebites, Orphans, and Praguers.

 The Hussite Wars concluded with the victory of Holy Roman Emperor Sigismund, his Catholic allies and moderate Hussites and the defeat of the radical Hussites.
 Tensions arose as the Thirty Years' War reached Bohemia in 1620.
 Both moderate and radical Hussitism was increasingly persecuted by Catholics and Holy Roman Emperor's armies.